vsbenas/node-mysql-plus/README.md

 <a name="Connection"></a>

 ## Connection
-The `mysql` module's `Connection` class extended with one extra method.
+The `mysql2` module's `Connection` class extended with one extra method.
 Returned by [`mysql.createConnection()`](https://github.com/mysqljs/mysql#establishing-connections) and [`pool.getConnection()`](https://github.com/mysqljs/mysql#pooling-connections) and passed to [`transactionHandler`](#PoolPlus..transactionHandler).